 It’s perpetual anger that covers up some vulnerability.
 Insecure people are prone to racket anger.
 Their anger stems mainly from fear, unresolved issues, or unfinished developmental tasks.

 For instance, a person can be stuck in a developmental stage where they still need to rebel against a parent.
-They’ve not yet developed a separate identity from the parent.
+They’ve not yet developed a separate identity from their parent.
 As a result, they develop a rebellious and angry demeanor.

 People who seem angry all the time display trait anger.
 It’s as if being angry has become a part of their personality.
 They tend to react angrily to situations most people wouldn’t react angrily to.